 scribblings: (listof (cons/c string? list?)) - A list of documents to build.
 Each document in the list is itself represented as a list, where each document's list starts with a string that is a collection-relative path to the document's source file.
-A directory for pre-rendered documentation is computed from the source file name by starting with the directory of the "info.rkt" file, adding "doc", and then using the source file's name without a suffix; if such a directory exists and does not have a "synced.rktd" file, then it is treated as pre-rendered documentation and moved into place, in which case the documentation source file need not be present.
-(Moving documentation into place may require no movement at all, depending on the way that the enclosing collection is installed, but movement includes adding a "synced.rktd" file to represent the installation.)
+A document name (which is derived from the source module's name by default) is intended to be globally unique in the same way as a package or module name.